How many mobile beacons do I need per drone?

 What is the recommended solution for autonomous indoor drones?

-The recommended solutions for indoor drones to have Location + Direction is to use two mobile beacons per drone with as large base between the mobile beacons as you can afford based on the drone’s size.
+The recommended solution for indoor drones to have Location + Direction is to use two mobile beacons per drone, with as large a base as possible between the mobile beacons, based on the drone’s size.

-Configurations may slightly change depending on your particular cases.
+Configurations may vary slightly depending on your specific cases.
 Examples for autonomous indoor drones:

 For smaller 1-2 drones:

-- Typically, if the drone is large enough to carry 2 x Mini-TX, it is larger enough Super-Beacons
+• Typically, if the drone is large enough to carry 2 x Mini-TX, it is large enough for the Super-Beacons

-For tiny drones – under 100 grams, it is possible to remove the housing and replace the default battery with something very light – 30-50 mAh or even power directly from the drone.
-Remember about the voltage drops, electric noise from the motors, etc. It may seriously affect.
-If not, you may easily safe several very valuable grams.
+For tiny drones, weighing under 100 grams, it is possible to remove the housing and replace the default battery with something very lightweight, such as 30-50 mAh, or even power it directly from the drone.
+Remember to account for voltage drops, electric noise from the motors, etc. It may seriously affect.
+If not, you may easily save several very valuable grams.

 In IA, each mobile beacon calculates its own position independently.
 Thus, there could be thousands of mobile beacons in the same swarm.
-Location of each of them will be calculated at the same time and the update rate per drone doesn’t directly depend on the number of the mobile beacons unlike in NIA.
+The location of each of them will be calculated simultaneously, and the update rate per drone doesn’t directly depend on the number of mobile beacons, unlike in NIA.

-- 2 x Super-Beacon, if propellers are facing down, for example, like in DJI Matrice, and the mobile beacons are installed on top of the motors and facing up.
+• 2 x Super-Beacon, if propellers are facing down, for example, like in the DJI Matrice, and the mobile beacons are installed on top of the motors and facing up.
 In this case, the beacons’ body will be an ultrasound shield against the propellers’ noise

 Summary

-- Can we fly autonomously indoors with only one mobile beacon? – yes, it is possible, but difficult
+• Can we fly autonomously indoors with only one mobile beacon? – Yes, it is possible, but more challenging